Farndale: Farndale hunt

 The Farndale Hunt may have been one of the oldest in the country.
 It is known that George Villiers, 2nd Duke of Buckingham stayed with a tenant in Kirkbymoorside and hunted in the area.
 However the first documented reference states "it dated from 1835", although it is likely to have existed long before this date.

 The hunt was disbanded in 2015 although their Facebook page remains active.

 The Second World War hunt-class destroyer HMS Farndale was named after the hunt.
 The ship's bell, still bearing evidence of enemy action, is in the bar of the Feversham Arms Inn, Farndale.

+Farndale reservoir scheme

+In 1932 the Kingston upon Hull Corporation bought a large area of land in Upper Farndale in the North York Moor, c.
+2,000 hectares.
+The Corporation had a plan to create a large reservoir behind a constructed earth embankment at Church Houses, and then using gravitation through a series of pipes/aqueducts bring a safe and reliable water supply down to Hull (c.
+50 miles away).
+The plans also involved a second stage with weirs constructed in the neighbouring dales of Rosedale and Bransdale (and possibly Westerdale?) – with the collected water piped through the dividing hills into the Farndale Reservoir, if and when demand required it.